A peaceful, tranquil environment that promotes a loving, safe atmosphere you can count on

 Emilyrose Rarrick

-Emilyrose Rarrick - Case Manager
+Emilyrose Rarrick - Primary Therapist

 With a strong belief in meeting people where they are, Emilyrose supports clients in navigating the many layers of early recovery — from emotional challenges to practical needs.
 She helps individuals identify barriers, connect with community and clinical resources, and rebuild a life rooted in stability, dignity, and purpose.